 I can no longer use my ticket to WasabiCon.
 What are my options?

 All tickets are non-refundable according to our event policies.
-However, you can change the name and information on your ticket prior to pre-sales ending via Eventbrite.
+However, you can change the name and information on your ticket prior to pre-sales ending via Tixr.
+However, you can only change the name one time.
 After online sales end, though, the ticket becomes non-transferable.